 Conflict Resolution: The conflict resolution services provide students an avenue to address and resolve interpersonal conflicts which may include but are not limited to conflicts between members of a student organization, roommates, students within a class or study group, faculty/staff and students, and friends.
 The UF Conflict Resolution program has become nationally recognized for its work at helping parties successfully resolve conflicts.
 Conflict resolution staff are also available to come to groups, classes and organizations to present workshops on conflict resolution and to provide training on resolving conflicts.
 The various conflict resolution options include conflict coaching, facilitated dialogue, mediation, and restorative justice practices.
 SCCR staff are trained in all these forms of conflict resolution.
 In addition, they train student peers to help resolve conflict on campus as well.
-SCCR partners with Gators for Alternative Dispute Resolution and the Conflict process will follow established procedures for ensuring fundamental fairness and an educational experience that facilitates the development of the individual and of the organization.
+SCCR partners with Gators for Alternative Dispute Resolution and the Conflict Resolution Initiative at the Levin College of Law to assist in providing these services.
+The conduct process will follow established procedures for ensuring fundamental fairness and an educational experience that facilitates the development of the individual and of the organization.
 Individuals and student organizations are expected to observe the policies, rules, and regulations of the University of Florida and the State of Florida.